kocurvik/madpose/README.md

 estimation, then jointly estimates the relative pose, scale and shift parameters of the two depth maps, and optionally the focal lengths.

 ## Evaluation
 We develop three solvers for relative pose estimation that explicitly account for independent affine (scale and shift) ambiguities, tailored for three setups of cameras: calibrated, shared-focal, and unknown focal lengths (two-focal).
 The solvers are further combined with classic point-based solvers and epipolar constraints in our hybrid RANSAC estimators.
-Our estimators show consistent improvements across different datasets with different feature matchers and monocular depth estimation models.
+Our estimators show consistent improvements over classic point-based methods (e.g. [PoseLib](https://github.com/PoseLib/PoseLib)) and recent two-view reconstruction methods [DUSt3R](https://github.com/naver/dust3r) and [MASt3R](https://github.com/naver/mast3r), across different datasets with different feature matchers and monocular depth estimation models.

 Some highlight results (probably best viewed in light theme on GitHub!):